Shadow fleet: On-shore health risks

 Sanctions have a profound impact on the economies of the affected countries, often exacerbating existing hardships.
 Sanctions against Venezuela have significantly affected the population's well-being, reducing caloric intake, increasing disease and mortality rates, and forcing thousands of citizens to flee the country.
 The reliance on shadow fleet vessels for oil trade, while necessary for sustaining economic interests under sanctions, further complicates these issues by diverting resources away from essential public services and infrastructure.

 Coastal communities also bear the sanitary costs of potential oil spillages generated by shadow tankers.

 Humanitarian impacts

-Economic sanctions, especially when comprehensive and broad, have face criticism for their potential role in restricting populations access to resources while the elite is enriched by the continued trade of luxury goods and critical resources, while not achieving the political objectives they set out to create.
+Economic sanctions, especially when comprehensive and broad, have faced criticism for their potential role in restricting populations access to resources while the elite is enriched by the continued trade of luxury goods and critical resources, while not achieving the political objectives they set out to create.

 This criticism is embedded in a wider debate about western hegemony and the right of the international community to impose sanctions and economic hardships on so-called "rogue" states and their populations.